Notable Insider Buys Of The Past Week: Danimer Scientific, Cheniere Energy Partners And More

 A 10% owner indirectly purchased more than 73,300 Cheniere Energy Partners LP (NYSE: CQP) shares at $32.97 to $34.35 apiece late last week.
 The total for those purchases added up to more than $2.49 million.
 Shares of this midstream oil and gas company ended the week's trading at $35.25, which is above the purchase price range above but less than 4% higher than six months ago.

-New York-based conglomerate Steel Partners Holdings LP (NYSE: SPLS) saw Executive Chair Warren Lichtenstein add 114,700 more shares to his stake last week.
+New York-based conglomerate Steel Partners Holdings LP (NYSE: SPLP) saw Executive Chair Warren Lichtenstein add 114,700 more shares to his stake last week.
 Other insiders also bought around 67,000 shares altogether.
 At $9.09 to $9.21, all these transactions totaled more than $1.65 million.
 The stock popped almost 25% midweek but fell short of recapturing the 52-week high of $11.99.
 The shares closed most recently at $10.75 apiece.

 A director at Fidelity National Financial Inc (NYSE: FNF) has purchased 29,100 shares of this Jacksonville, Florida-based title insurance company.
 At prices ranging from $38.38 to $38.47 per share, that cost the director almost $1.12 million.
 Note that three executives sold a combined 116,365 shares in December as well.
 The stock was last seen trading at $39.09 a share, after rising fractionally in the holiday-shortened week.